greenfirn/Dashboard/README.md

 - should see mqtt connected in logs

 aws advanced setup:
-- requires unique certificates on website backend pc and all the mining/AI rigs
+- requires unique certificates on website backend and all the mining/AI rigs
 - duckdns or similar for connecting to your public ip
 - caddy handles certificates, routing